RolandTran/Coding_Games_in_Python/Ch_4/one_player/one_player_vs_clicker/images/fox_vs_clicker_readme.txt

-This folder contains all the images used in the fox vs clicker game
+This folder contains all the images used in the fox vs clicker collect the coins